kevinnowland/kevinnowland.github.io/index.md

 exists on my laptop and what you see here should be minimal.
 This means that some posts will be drafts, although I'll tag them as such.

-As I am writing this on 23 March 2020, this work in progress design is by necessity given that I want to have this website available and I only began writing it last week.

 ## Further behind the curtain